ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Audio Overview.rst

     playlist->setCurrentIndex(1);
     player->play();

-.. rubric:: Recording Audio to a File
-   :name: recording-audio-to-a-file

 For recording audio to a file, the QAudioRecorder class allows you to compress audio data from an input device and record it.

 .. code:: cpp